Phase-Sensitive Measurements on a Fermi-Hubbard Quantum Processor: Numerical sample complexity analysis

-For all scenarios, we analyze the sample complexity to estimate the LDOS with 100 samples for estimating each amplitude $r(\tau)$ and $r(\tau\pm i\vartheta)$.
+For all scenarios, we analyze the sample complexity to estimate the LDOS from the amplitudes $r(\tau)$ and $r(\tau\pm i\vartheta)$, estimated each with 100 samples per discrete time $\tau$.
 This number has proven to be sufficient here, but generally depends on the application.
-Together with the time step of $\Delta\tau =0.1/t$ this yields a total number of 10,000, 20,000 and 30,000 samples for the three cases respectively.
+Together with the time step of $\Delta\tau =0.1/t$ this yields a total number of 10\,000, 20\,000 and 30\,000 samples for the three cases respectively.
 We compare the data obtained with a finite amount of samples (solid lines) to the exact one in Figs.~\ref{fig:fig4}(c-e), and find good agreement.
-We estimate that the data shown in Fig.~\ref{fig:fig4} can be obtained in a few hours on current fermionic quantum simulators, assuming an experimental cycle time of around one second.
+We estimate that the data shown in Fig.~\ref{fig:fig4} can be obtained in a few hours on next-generation fermionic quantum simulators with targeted experimental cycle times of around one second.
 The data acquisition time could be further reduced by performing the experiment on several systems in parallel using a single optical lattice.

+In practice, decoherence mechanisms such as photon-scattering from lattice or control beams lead to an effective damping of the measured amplitudes.
+As analyzed in related phase-estimation protocols, such damping primarily results in an additional broadening of the local density of states, reducing the achievable precision for a fixed measurement budget but not necessarily biasing the mean value of the estimated observables (see Appendix~I in Ref.~\cite{schiffer_hardware-efficient_2025}).

-While we focused the study of the sample complexity on the LDOS as a quantum phase estimation protocol, access to the complex Loschmidt echo allows for much broader applications.
+While we focused the study of the sample complexity on the LDOS as a quantum phase estimation protocol, access to the complex-valued Loschmidt echo allows for much broader applications.
 By generalizing the Loschmidt echo to include an observable~$O$, such as $\langle \Psi|Oe^{-iH\tau}|\Psi\rangle$, one can probe the observable for the initial state filtered at a particular energy.
 These generalized Loschmidt echoes can be obtained with very little additional overhead.
 Concretely, if $O$ is described by a local unitary, e.g.,~the single-spin parity $\exp(i\pi n_j)$, it can directly be applied in the circuit.
 Otherwise, for general non-unitary observables it is always possible to decompose them into a linear combination of unitaries~\cite{childs_hamiltonian_2012}.
 While the filtered state describes a microcanonical ensemble in the limit of a very narrow filter, by additionally sampling according to the Boltzmann distribution, expectation values at different equilibrium temperatures can be probed~\cite{lu_algorithms_2021}.

 We remark that our method can be adapted to act as a projection method onto the eigenstates of a larger family of Hamiltonians that can be implemented in the superlattice architecture.
 One example is to consider only the kinetic part of the Fermi–Hubbard Hamiltonian $H_\text{FH}(t,0) = -t \sum_{\langle i,j\rangle, \sigma} (c_{i\sigma}^\dagger c_{j\sigma} + \text{h.c.})$.
 We then require pulses implementing the corresponding ITE and the on-site interaction is set to zero during the Hamiltonian evolution.